On 2 February 2020 amendements to the visa code regulation which will improve conditions for legitimate travellers will come into force. Read more >>>

 The application for a permit should be submitted by an alien at a diplomatic mission or consular post of the Republic of Slovenia abroad, which will then send it to the competent administrative unit in the Republic of Slovenia.
 An application for a residence permit may also be submitted at the administrative unit by another natural or legal person in Slovenia in the cases stipulated by the Aliens Act.

-Foreigners that stay or reside in Slovenia have a duty to report their address to the competent authority in Slovenia in three days after their arrival to Slovenia.
+Foreigners that stay or reside in Slovenia have a duty and responsibility to report their address of residence to the competent authority in Slovenia.